 If you have questions about your books, ask!
 If you don't get the answers, then you may need to switch bookkeepers - it's important to feel comfortable with your bookkeeper and to feel like they are getting you the info you need to understand your business fully.
 And, it's okay if you discover that a certain bookkeeper isn't a good fit for you or your business.
 There are lots of different kinds of bookkeepers out there.

-And finally, many bookkeepers are requiring payment before services, due to too many clients not paying on time, or at all.
+And finally, many bookkeepers are requiring payment before services.
 Bookkeepers have families, lives, and financial requirements too, and they are offering you their time and expertise.
 Please pay your bookkeeper promptly!